 - 4 cloves Garlic Chopped

-- 1 tsp Coriander Seed Lightly crushed (use a plate)
+- 1 teaspoon Coriander Seed Lightly crushed (use a plate)

 Preparing The Pork Chops